 What are your top three tips for running a successful small practice?

 - Get organised – both in the studio, and at home.
 Being organised provides greater efficiencies and fewer stresses.

 - Get fit and find a passion besides your work.
 Once my kids were old enough I took up cycling more regularly (often cycling over 150 km/ week).
 Being fit focuses the mind and your efforts AND I’ve met some amazing people outside of my usual circle of buddies.

 - Don’t do it alone.
 Recently I was in an accident and broke my arm.
 This made me quickly realise how vulnerable we are as small business owners.
 Without a functioning arm it is difficult to function – to drive, to compute (drafting, administration, billing), or even speak on the phone (whilst taking notes).
-Build your tribe and your network, and do the ‘bus test’ – if you were disabled (or worse) what would happen to your practice, and/or who could fill your shoes whilst you recover?
+Build your tribe and your network.
+Do the ‘bus test’ – if you were disabled (or worse) what would happen to your practice, and/or who could fill your shoes whilst you recover?